Bega Valley Data Collective

 Our new and unique approach of providing community support did not fit with most funding guidelines which reaffirmed our view of a bottom up , not a top down approach to community decision making.
 We continued to fine tune our objectives and build our network to where it is today.

-The working group meet in November 2023 to hold our inaugural AGM where our new object and constitution was approved, and a committee elected.
+The working group met in November 2023 to hold our inaugural AGM where our new object and constitution was approved, and a committee elected.

 In November 2023 we commenced the “Measuring What Matters in the Bega Valley” project with funds to deliver the service provided by the Foundation for Rural & Regional Renewal Investing in Rural Communities Futures Program.